Skip to content

 Won’t I get cold?

 It is recommended to wear shoes and helmets, which can help keep the chill at bay.
 Many riders start with more coverings and remove layers as they warm up from riding.
-The average temperature of the evening around the event is 60 degrees Fahrenheit (15 °C) with a slight wind, so dress (or undress, as the case may be) accordingly.
+The average temperature of the evening around the event is 60 degrees Fahrenheit (15 degrees Celsius) with a slight wind, so dress (or undress, as the case may be) accordingly.

 Over the years, the ride has turned into a festive tradition, with after-parties giving bare bikers places to see and be seen.